RxSwiftCommunity/RxGRDB/README.md

 // Eventually prints "Fresh player count: 1"
 ```

-All elements are emitted on the main queue by default, unless you provide a specific `scheduler`.
+All elements are emitted on the main queue by default, unless you provide a specific [scheduler] to the `on` argument.

 If you set `startImmediately` to true (the default value), the first element is emitted immediately, from the current database state.
 Furthermore, this first element is emitted *synchronously* if and only if the observable is subscribed on the main queue, and is given a nil `scheduler` argument: